-Surgery Residency Program
+General Surgery Residency Program

 The principal goal of the program is clinical excellence.
 We provide exposure to a large, diverse patient population and broad experience in complex open and minimally invasive surgery, which are the essential elements in the training of outstanding surgeons.
 With very few fellowship programs, the focus of our program is the education of the general surgery resident.

 About Boston Medical Center

 The Surgery Residency Program is based at Boston University Medical Center, a modern medical complex located in the heart of Boston’s South End.
-The medical center includes Boston University School of Medicine, the Boston University School of Public Health, and the Boston University Goldman School of Dental Medicine, the National Emerging Infectious Diseases Laboratories, as well as Boston Medical Center.
+The medical center includes Boston University School of Medicine, the Boston University School of Public Health, the Boston University Goldman School of Dental Medicine, the National Emerging Infectious Diseases Laboratories, as well as Boston Medical Center (BMC).